stungeye/Rosalind-Ruby/README.md

 ####Internals

-To calculate the hamming distance I have one NucelicAcid object compare its array representation of its bases with those of another NucelicAcid.
+To calculate the hamming distance I have one NucelicAcid object compare its its bases with those of another NucelicAcid.
 It feels wrong to peak this deep inside another object, but I made myself feel better by comparing arrays fetched using a custom to_a method.
-So, at least I'm not directly inspecting the internal bases. :)
+So, at least I'm not directly inspecting the internal bases.
+Is there a more OO way to do this type of low level comparison?

 ####Specs